PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

 \end{enumerate}

-Using this strategy, it is possible to summarize a transcript to extract the opinions of the individuals participating in the hearing and to check if the summarization system is capturing most of the relevant opinions (recall).
-It also allows us to check if the system is generating many opinions that are not as important (precision).
+Using this strategy, it is possible to summarize a transcript by extracting the opinions of the individuals participating in the hearing and to check if the summarization system captures most of the relevant opinions (recall).
+It also allows us to check if the system generates many opinions that are not relevant (precision).
 Finally, it is possible to identify and remove most of the hallucinations.